tomerp1812/DictionaryManager/README.md

 ## Installation and Compilation
-Ensure you have a GCC compiler installed on your machine to compile and run the program.
+Ensure you have GCC compiler installed on your machine to compile and run the program.